 Modern fundamentalism

-(Published in GrailWorld 55/2009; as of 2001) Believers of today's religions consider the adjacent words of Plato to be outdated; for they believe that the founder of their community has long since given this enlightenment hoped for by Plato, and that it is only up to us to also implement the spiritual insights accessible to us.
-To other religious people the quotation seems strangely topical.
+(Published in GralsWelt 55/2009; as of 2001) Believers in today's religions consider Plato's words below to be outdated, because they believe that the founder of their community has long since provided the enlightenment that Plato hoped for and that it is only up to us to put the spiritual insights available to us into practice.
+To other religious people, the quote seems strangely topical.
 "We [...]

 (Published in Grail World 36/2005) FROM THUNDERLIGHTNING AND GRAINING Probably in the middle of the 2nd millennium BC. a people immigrated to Italy whose origin is disputed.
 It mingled with the local population and other immigrants, came into contact with the Greeks and adopted their alphabet: the Etruscans.
 Greek influences can be seen with them [...]